ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The "Replay-Nonce" header field includes a server-generated value that the server can use to detect unauthorized replay in future client requests.
-The server should generate the value provided in Replay-Nonce in such a way that they are unique to each message, with high probability.
+The server MUST generate the value provided in Replay-Nonce in such a way that they are unique to each message, with high probability.
+For instance, it is acceptable to generate Replay-Nonces randomly.

 The value of the Replay-Nonce field MUST be an octet string encoded according to the base64url encoding described in Section 2 of {{!RFC7515}}.
 Clients MUST